fleg/nci-gitlab-webhook/README.md

 plugin will listen `POST /webhooks/:projectName/gitlab` and will get secret from ```X-Gitlab-Token``` request header.

-Also plugin support force build running via adding MR comment with text `/run_ci`.
+Also plugin supports force build running via adding MR comment with text `/run_ci`.

 ## License